Enjoy the Greatest Skydiving in Texas; Skydiving.com Houston

 Enjoy the Houston Skies Today.
 Call 832-844-2592 Now!

-For tandem skydiving, Skydiving.com Houston will provide you with the best possible adventure!
+For tandem skydiving, Skydiving.com Houston will help provide you with the best possible adventure!
 For a novice skydiver, the tandem jump offers an added level of security and safety, as well as the chance to fully enjoy every moment of your skydiving venture.
 With this method, which came into widespread use in the 1970s, you are actually physically attached to a certified skydiving instructor by a special double harness.
-That allows you to soak in every nuance of emotion you experience and every sight you’ll behold as we take you soaring over Houston through the stunning Texas skies.
+That allows you to soak in every nuance of emotion you experience and every sight you’ll behold as we take you soaring through the stunning Texas skies.
 And not to worry.
 Not only do we maintain a perfect safety rating, but our instructors and pilots are highly experienced, as well as being trained and certified under the Federal Aviation Administration (FAA) and the United States Parachute Association (USPA) best standards.

 You may be thinking: well, okay, I want to skydive and this sounds good so far, but what’s actually involved?
 Just think about the anticipation you’ll enjoy from the moment you schedule your upcoming tandem skydive.
 At Skydiving.com Houston, we make booking your skydive simple.
 We have trained professionals available seven days a week to answer your questions and discuss all your options.
 We’ll help you get your jump on!

 Finally the big day is here and you arrive at the airport.
 In just a short time, you’ll be jumping out of a plane into the Texas skies!
 Your eagerness builds moment by moment.
 At the jump site, you’ll meet the certified instructor who will pilot you through your upcoming skydiving feat.
 Before boarding the jump plane, you’ll have a short “school” session.
-This is just another way we make your safety our priority.
+This is just another way we make your safety a priority.
 The ground school covers basic details such as how to jump from the plane correctly.
 You’ll also be shown how to carry out some free fall movements, as well as the proper way to deploy the main parachute.

 The main parachute size also differs between tandem and standard skydiving.
 In tandem skydiving, the main chute must be 360 square feet or larger to carry the weight of two jumpers.
 And because your safety is always of paramount importance during a skydive, equipment for Tandem skydiving includes a main parachute and a reserve chute, as well as an automatic activation device (AAD).
 The AAD’s purpose is to automatically deploy the reserve parachute if the main chute has not been released by the time you reach a specific minimum altitude.
 However, it’s extremely rare that an AAD is ever activated.